yuygfgg/Vapoursynth-llvmexpr/docs/postfix.md

 Like variables, arrays undergo static initialization analysis:
 - The compiler verifies that an array is allocated before any read or write operations.
 - Attempting to access an uninitialized array will result in a compilation error.
+- An array allocated statically (`arrayname{}^size`) cannot be reallocated by any means (either statically or dynamically).
+The compiler will raise an error if it detects a re-allocation attempt.
+This applies to both `Expr` and `SingleExpr`.
 - Array indices are **not** bounds-checked at runtime.
 Accessing an out-of-bounds index results in **undefined behavior**.

 ##### **4.3.4.
 Array Scope and Persistence**